ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

    - Update an IKE policy by using SHA 256 authentication, DH Group 14, AES 128 encryption:
       - `ibmcloud is ike-policy-update $ike_policy --authentication-algorithm $authentication_algorithm --dh-group $dh_group --encryption-algorithm $encryption_algorithm`

-### Upgrading a VPN from a custom IPsec policy by using the CLI
+### Upgrading a VPN from a custom IPsec policy from the CLI
 {: #upgrade-vpn-custom-ipsec-policy-procedure-cli}
 {: cli}